Incentives for going solar in Maryland.

 Property Tax Exemption

-Solar systems have a significant increase on the value of a home, with the largest and most recent study indicating an increase of approximately $30,000 for a 10kW system in MD.
+Solar systems have a significant increase on the value of a home, with one recent study indicating an increase of approximately 3.8% in MD.
 However, because Maryland has a property tax exemption for solar systems, this increase in home value won’t cost you a penny when tax time rolls around.

 Sales Tax Exemption